bytebase/bytebase.com/content/docs/reference/error-code/advisor.md

 <h3 id="2001">2001 - Unable to create backup</h3>

-[Prior backup](/docs/change-database/rollback-data-changes) is only feasible when meeting any of the following conditions:
+[Prior backup](/docs/change-database/rollback-data-changes) is only feasible when meeting **any** of the following conditions:

-1. All statements are UPDATE for one table with PRIMARY KEY or UNIQUE KEY in WHERE clause.
 1. No more than 5 statements.
+1. All statements are UPDATE for the same table with PRIMARY KEY or UNIQUE KEY in WHERE clause.